ibelem/webmlmeet/doc/Docker_Windows.md

-# Run OWT Server, WIC Server and WIC demo client on the same Windows device
+# Run OWT Server, WIC Server and WIC demo on the same Windows device

 ## Install Docker Desktop on Windows